Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Methods

 One may wonder how this process is efficient on classical hardware.
 This is the case because the created linear quantum circuit layers tend to result in the MPS having a lower bond dimension than before.
 Generally speaking, if the MPS was computationally feasible beforehand, it should also be feasible to decompose it via this technique.
 This is opposed to alternative approaches of brute-force optimization of the linear layers.
 In such cases, the intermediate states reached during optimization are not guaranteed to represent an MPS with $\chi_{max}$ equal to or less than that of the original MPS.

 To have a chance at improving the previously found MPS results, one needs to extend the linear layers with additional gates that would have been infeasible to simulate classically, i.e., the bond dimension $\chi$ of the MPS would need to be increased, which is likely not possible at a point where one is planning to continue optimization on a quantum computer.
 Extending the quantum circuit can either come in the form of increased circuit depth, more flexible entangling topologies, or both.
-In our work, from the $k$ linear layers, we extend only the final layer of \sufour gates to an all-to-all topology.
+In our work, from the $k$ linear layers, we extend only the final layer of \sufour gates to an all-to-all topology, that is, a layer containing \sufour gates between all pairs of qubits.
+The free parameters of those additional gates are drawn from a normal distribution with zero mean and small standard deviation to not significantly alter the mapped quantum state.
 Notably, we then train all existing gates in the circuit, and not just the additional gates.
-We refer to Appendix~\ref{apx:details_SU4} for details on the \sufour gate circuit ansatz, as well as Appendix~\ref{apx:circuit_extension} for a brief study of the effect of adding additional gates to the mapped MPS quantum circuits.
+We refer to Appendix~\ref{apx:details_SU4} for details on the \sufour gate circuit ansatz as well as the possible decomposition of such gates into Pauli-gates~\eqref{eq:su4_decomposition}, as well as to Appendix~\ref{apx:circuit_extension} for a brief study of the effect of adding additional gates to the mapped MPS quantum circuits.